-- Sportfishing: Half-day and longer deep-sea fishing trips leave from the marina.
+Go Sportfishing: Half-day and longer deep-sea fishing trips leave from the marina.
 No pole?
 No problem.
 Rent equipment at the tackle shops nearby.
 Catches around Redondo Beach include halibut, mackerel, bonita, sand bass, and yellowtail.

-- Rent a kayak or paddleboard: The marina and nearby harbor offer plenty of room to paddle around in the protected water and lots to see.
+Rent a Kayak or Paddleboard: The marina and nearby harbor offer plenty of room to paddle around in the protected water and lots to see.

-- Watch the grunion run: No, this isn't a 5K or a 10K.
+Watch the Grunion Run: It isn't a 5K or a 10K foot race.
 Instead, it's the mating spectacle of small, silvery fish that spawn en masse on southern California beaches shortly after high tide shortly after a full moon.
 The peak spawning period is late March through early June, and you can get a schedule at California Beaches.

 The Redondo Beach Farmers Market takes up many of the parking places in the lot south of the pier on Thursday mornings.